rahul-sharma4132/JS_Project/README.md

 ## 🔒 Security Notes

-- **API Keys**: Never commit your OpenAI API key to version control
+- **API Keys**: Never commit your Anthropic API key to version control
 - **Database**: Consider using environment variables for database connection strings
 - **CORS**: Currently configured to allow all origins (`*`) - restrict for production